Codenhance/codenhance.github.io/_posts/2015-08-24-setting-up-your-development-environment.md

 ## Mac OSX

 You're also in luck if you have a Mac.
 OSX comes with vim already installed, so you just need git and Anaconda.
 First install Homebrew, a command line program for installing other programs.
 It's like a hacker version of an app store.
 You can get it <a href="http://brew.sh/">here</a>.

+If you get a "Permission denied" error running the Homebrew installation script, try typing `sudo ` before the command.
+Next, type your password. *The cursor won't move while you type your password!* This is a security feature, but it also means if you make a mistake you'll probably have to start over :)

+Verify that Homebrew is installed by typing `brew -h`.
+If you get a "Command not found" error, something went wrong and Homebrew is not installed yet.
+If you see some instructions, you're all set.

 Next use Homebrew to install git: